 Go sailing on the Mediterranean

 The Mediterranean is a tranquil sea, which makes it a great place for sailing.
 There are many tour providers in Barcelona that will allow you to experience it, from watching the sun rise over the water, to sailing to surrounding port villages, to having a barbecue or watching the sunset while you sip a glass of wine.

-Tip from Matthias: If you want the full experience, you can even sail to Formentera and spend a few days exploring its little coves, hidden beaches, and crystalline waters.
+Tip: If you want the full experience, you can even sail to Formentera and spend a few days exploring its little coves, hidden beaches, and crystalline waters.